kora-projects/kora-docs/mkdocs/docs/en/documentation/container.md

     }
     ```

-And there's core application build module with application entrypoint:
+And there is the main application module with the assembly point for the whole application:

 ===! ":fontawesome-brands-java: `Java`"